h15200/notes/dataStructures.md

 `set1.add(5)`
 .add will do nothing if the item you're trying to add is already in the set

-.size method does <strong>NOT</strong> use parens similar to length `set1.size`
+.size method is a getter and does <strong>NOT</strong> use parens. follows similar syntax to array.length `set1.size`
 note that .size will not count undefined or null
 NO length, so no forloops based on length